(Updated 18 April 2022)

 Although there is no record of his passage, John is thought to have arrived in New Zealand in about 1848, spending time in Auckland, Wellington and Nelson before arriving in New Plymouth in 1849.

 At the start of the Taranaki Land Wars in 1860 the settlers of Omata combined to build a stockade for protection and the Newman family at first found safety there.
 Soon after the family fled Omata during the Maori wars in the early 1860’s, moving to Nelson for a few years where John was a publican.
-After a few years the family returned to their farm in Omata.
+The family cottage was left vacant and did not survive the war.
+‘The Taranaki Herald simply noting on 2 March 1861 that , “Newman’s house (Donnybrook) was burnt yesterday”.
+The home was rebuilt when the family returned, only to burn down again in 1866 (Kete New Plymouth).

 - George John, born 1851, died 1924